elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-a-good-hypothesis.md

 url: /learn/education-studies/questions/what-are-the-characteristics-of-a-good-hypothesis
 score: -1.0
 related_article1:
-    id: 166153
+    id: 166162
-    title: What is the purpose of the scientific method in research?
+    title: >-
+        Why is replication crucial for ensuring consistency in scientific experiments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-the-scientific-method-in-research
+    url: /learn/education-studies/questions/why-is-replication-crucial-for-ensuring-consistency-in-scientific-experiments
 related_article2:
-    id: 166159
+    id: 166155
-    title: What is the role of control groups in scientific experiments?
+    title: >-
+        What is inductive reasoning and how is it applied in hypothesis creation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-control-groups-in-scientific-experiments
+    url: /learn/education-studies/questions/what-is-inductive-reasoning-and-how-is-it-applied-in-hypothesis-creation
 related_article3:
+    id: 166160
+    title: >-
+        How do independent and dependent variables establish cause and effect in experiments?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-do-independent-and-dependent-variables-establish-cause-and-effect-in-experiments
+related_article4:
     id: 166172
+    title: >-
-    title: What are the main threats to brook trout habitats?
+        What are the main threats to brook trout habitats?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-main-threats-to-brook-trout-habitats
-related_article4:
-    id: 166169
-    title: How does science contribute to addressing environmental issues like climate change?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-science-contribute-to-addressing-environmental-issues-like-climate-change
 related_article5:
-    id: 166162
+    id: 166168
-    title: Why is replication crucial for ensuring consistency in scientific experiments?
+    title: >-
+        What are the main types of research methodologies used in scientific inquiry?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-replication-crucial-for-ensuring-consistency-in-scientific-experiments
+    url: /learn/education-studies/questions/what-are-the-main-types-of-research-methodologies-used-in-scientific-inquiry
 ---

 &nbsp;